 Making Money at Your Bar

 With everything laid out, you may begin to wonder how much a bar owner makes.
 During the establishing stage, money that you make is likely to go right back into running the bar.
 And that’s okay.

 As you begin to build your brand and watch your bar grow in popularity, you start to reap the benefits and see your bar profit.
 But you can also actively tweak your day-to-day operations to boost your profits:

 Examine drink costs.
-It is essential for you to calculate drink prices that are reasonable for customers but still keep your bar profitable.
+It is essential for you to calculate drink prices that are reasonable for customers but keep your bar profitable.
 To do this, break down the price point of each ingredient in a single drink and total this cost.
 That means finding the cost per ounce or the cost per garnish of each drink.
 While it might sound tedious, it gives you a better idea of how much you are actually making.
 You can then raise or lower your prices appropriately.

 Value customer service.
 Customer service is a major determinant for success, especially at your bar.
 If your bartenders have an aloof attitude, you could be losing money.
 Make sure you are clear about the type of service you expect when you are training your employees.

 Improve upselling.
 Upselling can be challenging in a fast-paced environment like a bar, but it is necessary to improve profits.
 Use a soft upsell approach by mentioning different brands when customers order or showcasing top-shelf liquor at eye level behind the bar.
 You can also motivate employees to upsell with incentives like additional vacation or gift cards.